Online Guide for Newcomers to Prince Edward Island - Canada

 Students are required to wear gym clothes and appropriate sports shoes for Physical Education class.

 Paying attention to personal hygiene is strongly recommended, out of respect for self and others.
 Strongly scented personal hygiene products should be avoided when attending school, as there are people who are bothered by strong scents or have allergies.

 Because some children have severe peanut allergies, it is a policy in some schools that students must not bring any food containing peanuts or peanut products for snacks or lunches.

 Lunch -- Elementary school children are not permitted to leave the school grounds unless they have written permission from their parents.
 Children must bring lunch from home.
 Lunch is eaten in the classroom.
-There is also a snack time in the morning for elementary students.
+There is also a snack time in the morning for elementary and intermediate students.

 Students should not bring valuable items to school -- the school is not responsible for lost or stolen items.